axibase/atsd/rule-engine/functions-link.md

 Returns the URL to the entity `e` page on the target ATSD instance.
 The entity name is URL-encoded if necessary.

-If the match entity parameter `m` is set to `true`, the entity will be matched by label if it cannot found by name.
+If the match entity parameter `m` is set to `true`, the entity is matched by label if it cannot found by name.

 Optional `f` parameter creates an [inline link](links.md#inline-links) in one of supported formats: 'html', 'markdown', and 'pipe' (used by Slack).